Bekbolatov/kaggle/README.md

 # my kaggle solutions

-I reached the level of a Master on Kaggle: https://www.kaggle.com/bekbolatov
+I have reached the Master level on Kaggle: https://www.kaggle.com/bekbolatov

 Now, I am open-sourcing all of my Kaggle solutions.